HOW WE WORK

 We support and maintain a student’s progress by asking the student and key adults in the student’s life, including parents and teachers, to notice things that are going well or getting better.
 In our experience, when tutors communicate with a student’s teachers, the student is significantly more likely to participate in class, and to engage more positively with school.
 We look for small, positive changes that show the student is moving in the right direction.
 For example, if a student wants to become a more confident writer, then articulating a clear thesis is progress.
 If a student’s goal is to improve their grades, then a higher mark on an assignment or quiz is progress.

 Progress may come after weeks or months and can be inconsistent.
 All students have good and bad days, but a week without anxiety or an unexpected compliment from a teacher are signs things are moving in the right direction.
 Ultimately, the best way to determine whether tutoring is useful for a student is simply to ask them: What’s better at school, even a little bit?
 What does that look like?
 How did you make that happen?

 By focusing on the process of learning and teaching students how to learn, we create independent learners, eager and capable of tackling the next concept or process on their own.
-Subject matters change from school year to school year, so it’s not unusual that a student will return to tutoring for subject matter instruction, however, the critical thinking, problem solving, and organizational skills they develop in our sessions remain part of their academic and personal toolkit.
+Subject matters change from school year to school year, so it’s not unusual that a student will return to tutoring for subject matter instruction, however, the critical thinking, problem solving, and organizational skills a student develops in our sessions remain part of their lifelong academic and personal toolkit.
 As the student comes to appreciate that “being good” at school is a skill they can master, their increasing belief in their own abilities will help them tackle new experiences, both in and out of the classroom, with confidence.